Jalad25/vertical-timeline-list/README.md

 # Vertical Timeline List Plugin

-An [Obsidian](https://obsidian.md/) plugin that utilizes lists to create a timeline... or something like a timeline.
+An [Obsidian](https://obsidian.md/) plugin that utilizes task lists to create a timeline... or something like a timeline.

 ![preview](screenshots/Preview.gif)